adenchua/sift/docs/design-doc.md

 ### Users & Traffic Estimates

 This is a small scale application designed for personal use.
+At max, `10 users` will subscribe to this application.

 ### Data Models